icrm-org/icrm-new/bylaws/index.md

 `7.4` — The quorum for a General Meeting or an Extraordinary General Meeting shall be twelve delegates or thirty per cent of the delegate membership, whichever is larger.

+`7.5`	The Executive Board shall endeavour to convene an ICRM conference once every two years in connection with a General Meeting (Article 7.1).
+The time and place of the conference shall be proposed by the Executive Board and confirmed by vote of the delegate members.
+The ICRM conference serves to fulfil the dissemination of information as described in Section 2 and in the Articles 3.7 and 3.8.

 ## 8. Executive Board: Duties, Terms of Office, Nomination and Election